 Some of you might find this thinking process arrogant, and I would agree.
 However, don’t fight the tape: This is how the working environment operates today.
 And this points to the reason why I’m long-term bullish on ShiftPixy (NASDAQ:PIXY), especially if the price is right.

 However, this trend isn’t exclusively an American one, which is why I’m putting 51job (NASDAQ:JOBS) on my long-term stocks to buy list.
 51job is a next-generation employment recruiter and human-resources solutions provider for the young and tech-savvy.
 Better yet, it’s a Chinese company that levers the advantages of a labor force that is over twice the size of the total U.S. population!
 That’s a figure you simply can’t ignore.

 A few years ago, Goldman Sachs boldly stated that lithium is the new gasoline.
 Most insiders, though, would probably say that the vaunted financial firm is merely profiting from the obvious.
 Companies like Tesla (NASDAQ:TSLA) have long proven that lithium is indeed the next-gen fuel source.

 But try telling that to the markets.
-Tesla stock is down 33% so far in 2019, and the lone lithium-based exchange-traded fund, Global X Lithium ETF (NYSEARCA:LIT), is down sharply this past year.
+Tesla stock was down for much of 2019 before a year-end rally.
+The same held true for the lone lithium-based exchange-traded fund, Global X Lithium ETF (NYSEARCA:LIT).
 Fortunately, so too is domestic-lithium specialist Albemarle (NYSE:ALB).

 But like any commodity, the ebb-and-flow is difficult to predict.
 Sure, oversupply exists today.
 Tomorrow, that situation can change on a dime.
 Given that the broader technology industry points toward increased lithium usage, not less, my money is on ALB rising.
 Consider this lull in Albemarle shares as a discounted opportunity on one of the best long-term stocks to buy.